ziul-bio/DMS_ML_AMP/README.md

 Here we describe all the steps required to reproduce the analysis on the paper "Deep mutational scanning and machine learning uncover antimicrobial peptide features driving membrane selectivity", Author Justin R. Randall.

-## Workflow
+# Workflow

 This work flow is divided in 2 parts.
-Part1 - Deep mutational scanning and Part2 - machine learning.
+Deep mutational scanning and Machine Learning.

+## Part 1 - Deep Mutational Scanning

 ### Get Counts

-One can run the script [getCounts.sh](https://github.com/ziul-bio/Slay-seq_W3110_PG-1/blob/main/01_getCount.sh) to obtain the result we did.
+One can run the script [getCounts.sh](https://github.com/ziul-bio/DMS_ML_AMP/blob/main/01_getCount.sh) to obtain the result we did.
 To run this script you will need [seqkit](https://bioinf.shenwei.me/seqkit/) installed in a unix enviromet.

+**Note: Since tha raw FASTQ files are larger the limit size allowed in github, they are not available yet, this script will not work.**

+### Compute Changes in the Peptides Sequence

+We translated the peptide sequences with the [biopython translate function](https://biopython.org/docs/1.75/api/Bio.Seq.html), and compute the differences on the sequence with the reference protegrin-1 protein using a custom python script, described on [translate_and_compute_changes_in_peptides.ipynb](https://github.com/ziul-bio/DMS_ML_AMP/blob/main/02_translate_peptides_and_stack.ipynb).

 ### Differential Expression Analysis

-The differential analysis was done in R with [Deseq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html), described in the notebook [deseq2_analysis.rmd](https://github.com/ziul-bio/Slay-seq_W3110_PG-1/blob/main/02_Analyse_Deseq2.Rmd).
+The differential analysis was done in R with [Deseq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html), described in the notebook [deseq2_analysis.rmd](https://github.com/ziul-bio/DMS_ML_AMP/blob/main/03_Analyse_Deseq2.Rmd).

+## Part 2 - Machine Learning

-### Compute Changes in the Peptides Sequence
+### working in progress

-We translated the peptide sequences with the [biopython translate function](https://biopython.org/docs/1.75/api/Bio.Seq.html), and compute the differences on the sequence with the reference protegrin-1 protein using a custom python script, described on [translate_and_compute_changes_in_peptides.ipynb](https://github.com/ziul-bio/Slay-seq_W3110_PG-1/blob/main/03_translate_and_compute_changes_in_peptides.ipynb).

 All the code are commented so feel free to change the parameters to suit your data and needs.